SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/github-integration.md

 - **Configuration Name** (Enterprise and Data Center Edition only) – The name used to identify your GitHub configuration at the project level.
 Use something succinct and easily recognizable.
 - **GitHub URL** – For example, `https://github.company.com/api/v3` for GitHub Enterprise or `https://api.github.com/` for GitHub.com.
 - **GitHub App ID** – The App ID is found on your GitHub App's page on GitHub at **Settings > Developer Settings > GitHub Apps**.
-- **Client ID** – the Client ID is found on your GitHub App's page.
+- **Client ID** – The Client ID is found on your GitHub App's page.
-- **Client secret** – the Client secret is found on your GitHub App's page.
+- **Client secret** – The Client secret is found on your GitHub App's page.
 - **Private Key** – Your GitHub App's private key.
 You can generate a `.pem` file from your GitHub App's page under **Private keys**.
 Copy and paste the contents of the file here.

 ## Adding pull request decoration to GitHub